mxro/maxrohde-web/content/posts/2023/2023-06-25-three-useful-skills-breathing-waiting-thinking/index.md

 ## Waiting

 Moving on to the second skill, let's explore the often-neglected art of waiting.
 In today's fast-paced world, waiting has become something to be avoided at all costs.
-The trillion-dollar tech industry thrives on minimizing waiting time and maximizing efficiency.
+The trillion-dollar tech industry thrives on minimising waiting time and maximising efficiency.
 We expect instant gratification, immediate responses, and constant stimulation.
 But what if we embraced waiting as an opportunity for growth and self-reflection?

 Waiting is deeply intertwined with profound concepts found in various philosophies, such as Buddhism.
 Buddhism emphasizes the impermanence of all things and the importance of detachment.
 By recognizing that everything is in a constant state of flux, we can cultivate patience and acceptance.
 Waiting allows us to practice detachment from our desires and the outcomes we anticipate.
 It reminds us that life is a continuous flow, and our role is to navigate its currents with grace and equanimity.
 The challenge lies in knowing how to practically apply these philosophical ideas to our daily lives.